 - at the end of the year ask the question 'Shall we carry on meeting like this?'

-Tuesday, Wednesday, Thursday and Friday 8.40am and 12.00pm - a short time of prayer for the local church and the wider world.
+Tuesday, Wednesday, Thursday and Friday at 8.40am - a short time of prayer for the local church and the wider world.

 People from the prayer ministry team are available at 9.00am communion services and at all 10.40am and 6.30pm services to pray with those wanting prayer for particular circumstances or wishing to respond to what God has spoken to them about during the worship service.